raghurama123/qm9pack/doc/paper.md

 # Summary

-QM9PACK is an open-source package designed to facilitate data mining of the QM9 dataset, one of the most widely used datasets in quantum chemistry, containing approximately 130,000 small organic molecules.
-The package provides streamlined tools for data retrieval, preprocessing, and statistical analysis, enabling researchers to rapidly extract and analyze molecular properties.
+QM9PACK is an open-source package designed to facilitate data mining of the QM9, one of the most widely used quantum chemistry datasets, containing approximately 130,000 small organic molecules.
+The package provides streamlined tools for data retrieval, preprocessing, and statistical analysis, enabling researchers to extract and analyze molecular properties rapidly.
 By offering the QM9 data in CSV format, QM9PACK simplifies integration with other Python modules such as Pandas, allowing for efficient querying, filtering, and data exploration.
 Additionally, QM9PACK presents a platform for augmenting the database with new data,